How Disabled Students' Allowances can help

 Disabled Students' Allowances can help with the cost of:

-- specialist equipment you need for studying - for example, computer software
+- specialist equipment you need for studying , such as computer software

 - a non-medical helper, such as a note-taker or reader